Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

 ### 3. Data Visualization:
   - The dataset is visualized by pairplot and correlation matrix.
-  - Especially, according to the result of pairplot, it will be easily imagined that support vector machine (SVM) can be implemented, since the point is linearly separated.
+  - Especially, according to the result of pairplot, it will be easily imagined that **support vector machine (SVM)** can be implemented, since the point is linearly separated.

 ### 4. Model Building:
   - Using train_test_split to make training and testing set, where their proportions are 0.76 and 0.33 respectively.
   - Changing test_size or random_state parameter will affect the accuracy of raw model dramatically.

 ### 5. Model Evaluation:
-  - The dataset is evaluated by confusion matrix.
+  - The model is evaluated by confusion matrix.
 Typically, type 2 error is valued.
   - For raw model, effect of type 2 error is not significant and its overall accuracy is 0.952.

 ### 6. Model Improvement: